 Liquid Hero Brewery

-Liquid Hero Brewery is located in downtown York, pushing our 30 minute radius around Harrisburg to its limit.
+Liquid Hero Brewery is located in downtown York near the York Revolution baseball stadium, pushing our 30-minute radius around Harrisburg to its limit.
 However, Liquid Hero is definitely worth the drive, especially if you love hoppy craft beer.
 There are also three other breweries in downtown York that I haven’t tried, but could be combined for a great brewery crawl in the city.